Can Anemia Affect Your Emotions?

-Some people also use a technique to determine if they have low levels of red blood cells: lifting up your bottom eyelid and looking at the inside surface.
+Some people also use a technique to determine if they have low red blood cells levels: lifting up the bottom eyelid and looking at the inside surface.
 If it’s very white, it means you probably have anemia.
 Of course, this isn’t scientific, but it can be pretty accurate.

 Some consequences of being anemic are neurological disorders such as changes in your vision or headaches, vertigo, insomnia, and irregular menstrual periods.

-Lack of iron obviously has consequences for your physical health, but doctors might not keep in mind that this condition may cause problems on the emotional or psychological level as well.
+Lack of iron obviously has consequences for your physical health, but this condition may also cause emotional or psychological problems.

 Feeling unwell can make you feel bad about yourself and the people around you.
 In addition, anemia can also lead to indecisiveness and feeling unsure about what you want in life.